 We are an international owner of product tankers formed by Capital Maritime, an international shipping company with a long history of operating and investing in the shipping market.
 We completed our initial public offering (the "IPO") in April 2007.
-Our fleet currently consists of 18 double-hull tankers with an average age of approximately 3.5 years as of December 31, 2009.
-Our 18 vessels trade on a worldwide basis and are capable of carrying crude oil, refined oil products, such as gasoline, diesel, fuel oil and jet fuel, as well as edible oils and certain chemicals such as ethanol.
-We currently charter 17 of our 18 vessels under medium to long-term time and bareboat charters (for a period of two to 10 years, with a revenue weighted average remaining term of approximately 3.7 years as of December 31, 2009) to large charterers such as BP Shipping Limited, Morgan Stanley Capital Group Inc., Shell International Trading & Shipping Company Ltd. and subsidiaries of Overseas Shipholding Group Inc. All our time and bareboat charters provide for the receipt of a fixed base rate for the life of the charter.
-In addition, 10 of our 11 time charters also provide for profit sharing arrangements in excess of the base rate.
-Capital Maritime owns a 46.6% interest in us, including 11,304,651 common units and a 2% interest in us through its ownership of our general partner.
+Our fleet currently consists of 20 double-hull tankers with an average age of approximately 3.9 years as of June 30, 2010.
+Our 20 vessels trade on a worldwide basis and are capable of carrying crude oil, refined oil products, such as gasoline, diesel, fuel oil and jet fuel, as well as edible oils and certain chemicals such as ethanol.
+We currently charter 17 of our 20 vessels under medium to long-term time and bareboat charters (for a period of one to 10 years, with a revenue weighted average remaining ter m of approximately 3.7 years as of June 30, 2010) to large charterers such as BP Shipping Limited ("BP Shipping"), Morgan Stanley Capital Group Inc. and subsidiaries of Overseas Shipholding Group Inc. All our time and bareboat charters provide for the receipt of a fixed base rate for the life of the charter.
+In addition, all of our time charters also provide for profit sharing arrangements in excess of the base rate.
+Capital Maritime owns a 37.6% interest in us, through its ownership of 11,304,651 common units and its ownership of our general partner, which holds a 2% interest in us.